elfege/Thermostat-Manager/README.md

 5) You can also use the intelligent automatic evaluation of your needs (in that case you won't need a virtual dimmer): let the app set everything for you.
 This algorithm is meant to optimize both power saving and comfort, but it can also be customized.

-NB: You'll need to have a weather station for this app to work.
+NB: You'll need to have a weather station or a temperature sensor located outside your home for this app to work properly.